 One of Gez’s most memorable events was Transvulcania on the island of La Palma back in 2018.
 The 74km route is as hard as spectacular.
 The Ruta del Baston gives you the sensation of flying over the national park of Calandra de Taburiente, leaving the incredible sea of clouds under your feet.

 Back in October 2020, Gez had a chronic meniscus tear.
 After a long hill run, he was familiar with doing, he felt some discomfort, so he visited a physiotherapist.
 After a few days of rest, he returned to activity and felt his knee had ‘locked’.
 He had an MRI scan showing a parrot beak meniscus tear that had flipped, causing him not fully to straighten his knee.
 He went ahead with an urgent arthroscopy where the surgeon could not repair the tear, and therefore a medial meniscectomy was performed.

 Gez was advised to take two weeks off work postoperatively but being a business owner, and he only managed to get six days rest.
 At work, Gez is on his feet all day and moves around the kitchen, constantly turning and pivoting.
 At the end of his shifts, his knee was very swollen and painful.
 Gez was advised to try The VPULSE® cryotherapy unit along with the Breg Medial Fusion O.A offloader brace.

-The VPULSE® gently drives the cold deep into the swollen tissue, Gez comments how the pain relief was immediate and reset him for work the next day, as well as speeding up his recovery.
+The VPULSE® gently drives the cold deep into the swollen tissue; Gez comments how the pain relief was immediate and reset him for work the next day, as well as speeding up his recovery.
 Combining this with the Breg Fusion O.A brace has given Gez’s knee the enhanced recovery it requires.
-Gez continues to wear the brace during run training and for work, he was pleasantly surprised how low profile the Fusion O.A brace is; he hasn’t had to adapt his clothing and comfortably wears the brace under his jeans.
+Gez continues to wear the brace during run training and work; he was pleasantly surprised how low profile the Fusion O.A brace is; he hasn’t had to adapt his clothing and comfortably wears the brace under his jeans.